Mistralys/application-localization/README.md

 ## Highlights

 * Easy to configure for the application's source files structure
-* Built-in UI that can be integrated into an existing UI
+* Built-in translator UI that can be integrated into an existing UI
 * Supports clientside translations with auto-generated include files

 ## Configuration